opengisch/talks/qfield/README.md

 ## QField - Because data is outside

 Welcome everybody to my presentation about QField.

-We don't have much time, so let's move on.

 ### That's me